 Established in Denmark, Transporteca at first only transported between Asia and Denmark.
 Today, the service is available in and out of ten European countries: Denmark, Sweden, Germany, France, Italy, Portugal, Spain, Poland, the Netherlands, and the UK.

-If you’re looking to develop a haulage platform of your own, feel free to contact our sales department to start discussing the details today.
+If you’re looking to develop a haulage platform of your own, feel free to browse our software development expertise in the industry and contact our sales department to start discussing the details today.
 You can also visit the SteelKiwi projects page to see more of the amazing products we’ve developed so far.